 - Try entendres

-- Allude to any of your audience’s past experiences and use it to make your current push notification relatable.
+- Allude to any of your audience’s past experiences and use it to make your current notification relatable.

 Let’s face it: As much as I love English, I also know that it’s improbable that all people I converse with will understand the language.
 That’s applicable to your audience too.

-You want to make your push notifications as natural as possible for them.
+You want to make your notifications as natural as possible for them.
 And what’s more natural than their regional language?

 Communicating to your audience in their regional language has many benefits: